GemCopeland/personal-website/src/pages/home.md

 ---

 Industrial designer located in London.
-Junior Designer at [JAILMAKE](https://jailmake.com).
+Junior Designer and Fabricator at [JAILMAKE](https://jailmake.com).
 Member of [Evening Class](https://evening-class.org) and the Designers and Cultural Workers branch of [UVW](https://twitter.com/UVW_DCW).